Skip to main content

 Being visible everywhere is not the same as being relevant anywhere.

 Human marketing is selective.
-It prioritises places, communities, and events where real discussions happen.
+It prioritises places, communities, and events with real interactions.
 It values contribution over promotion and quality over quantity.

 Small, focused visibility often creates more impact than large, unfocused exposure.
-Especially in NewSpace, where niche communities and trusted networks matter more than scale.
+Especially in NewSpace, where niche communities and trusted networks matter more than size.

 Relevance is not about trends.
 It is about being useful, understandable, and present where it actually matters.